What to bring with you to your immigration medical exam?

 - Tuberculosis test: As of October 1, 2018 all applicants two years of age and older are required to have an IGRA test.
 What are the advantages of IGRAs?
 Requires a single patient visit to conduct the test, Results can be available within 24 hours, Does not boost responses measured by subsequent tests, Prior BCG (bacille Calmette-Guérin) vaccination does not cause a false-positive IGRA test result.

 - Proof of vaccinations or blood Titer to prove immunity.
-Most adults require proof of vaccination for Tetanus-Diphtheria Td (within the last 5 years), Measles, Mumps, Rubella and Varicella (Chicken Pox).
+Most adults require proof of vaccination for Tetanus-Diphtheria Td (within the last 5 years), Measles, Mumps, Rubella, Hepatitis B and Varicella (Chicken Pox).
 Blood Titer is a test that proves that a person has immunity or antibodies for a particular disease.
 The Immigration Doctor will review your vaccination history with you to determine whether you have all the required vaccinations.
 The cost of additional vaccinations is not included in the price of the basic exam but they are offered through our office for an additional fee.
 Please bring all vaccination records to your scheduled appointment for the immigration physical.

 After the Immigration Medical Exam